ideascube/ansiblecube/DOC/deployment.md

 * Modify rights: `chmod +x buildMyCube.sh`

-**WARNING**: If you are running this command behind a firewall, be sure the NTP protocol is open for outgoing connection, if not, set manually the date on your system: `date -s 20160513`
+**WARNING**: If you are running this command behind a firewall, be sure the NTP protocol is allowed for outgoing connections.
+If not, manually set the date on your system: `date -s 20160513`

 ## Execute buildMyCube.sh

-builMyCube is a wrapper around the ansible-pull command line tool.
+buildMyCube is a wrapper around the ansible-pull command line tool.

-Ansible-pull needs some parameters to run **AnsibleCube **correctly.
+Ansible-pull needs some parameters to run **AnsibleCube** correctly.
 This script will built the right command line for you.

-At Library Without Borders we use two important files
+At Library Without Borders we use two important files :

 1. [Ideascube configuration file](https://github.com/ideascube/ideascube/tree/master/ideascube/conf "Fichier de configuration Ideascube") on Ideascube github repository

 2. [Device configuration file](https://github.com/ideascube/ansiblecube/blob/oneUpdateFile/roles/set_custom_fact/files/device_list.fact) on Ansiblecube github repository

-Thoses files help us to automate deployment.
-If you would like to use one of our template, go for it, dig in thoses files, find configuration you like, and give it in argument to `buildMyCube.sh` otherwhise, feel free to give the name you want to your device and the script will ask few questions about the configuration you would like to have !
+Thoses files helps us to automate deployment.
+If you would like to use one of our templates, go for it, dig in those files, find the configuration you like, and pass the arguments to `buildMyCube.sh`.
+Otherwise, feel free to give the name you want to your device and the script will ask a few questions about the configuration you would like to have !

 ### Script help